Google BERT: What Is It and How to Optimize for It

 Later models like ELMo can train on both the left side and right side of a target word, but the models concatenate the encodings independently.
 This causes a contextual disconnect between each side of the target word.

 BERT, on the other hand, identifies the context of all the words on either side of the target word, and it does it all simultaneously.
-This means it can fully see and understand how the meaning of words impact the context of the sentence as a whole.
+This means it can fully see and understand how the meaning of words impacts the context of the sentence as a whole.

 How words relate to each other (meaning how often they occur together) is what linguists call collocation.
 Collocates are words that often occur together — “Christmas” and “presents” are frequently found within a few words of each, for example.